-The correspondences established in this paper can also be couched as correspondences between, or equivalences of suitable categories, and in the Appendix we examine the notion of morphism and the definitions of the functors required by that approach.
+The correspondences established in this paper can also be couched as correspondences between (or equivalences of) suitable categories.
+In the Appendix we examine the notion of morphisms and the definitions of the functors required by that approach.